 - Bath or shower every day to help to keep your skin moist and clean.

 - Use warm water (not hot) and a soft cloth to gently soak and lift off any crusts.

-- Use a soap-free wash such as aqueous cream or emulsifying ointment.
+- Use a soap-free wash such as your prescribed moisturiser or aqueous cream.